OmniParser V2: Structured-Points-of-Thought for Unified Visual Text Parsing and Its Generality to Multimodal Large Language Models: Experiments

+\mypara{Hallucination of the Resulting Model.} To validate the effectiveness of SPOT prompting in mitigating hallucination within MLLMs, we evaluate Qwen2.5-VL-3B on HallusionBench~\cite{Guan2023HallusionbenchAA}, a benchmark specifically designed for factuality assessment in vision-language tasks.
+As shown in~\cref{table:hallucination_of_res_model}, incorporating SPOT prompting improves hallucination resistance, increasing accuracy from 63.8\% to 68.5\%.
+This result provides quantitative support for our claim that SPOT enhances grounding and reduces hallucinated outputs by anchoring model predictions to structured visual semantics.

-While \ourmodel has already achieved high performance in visually-situated text parsing (as shown in \cref{table:textspotting}) and SPOT prompting has demonstrated notable improvements for MLLMs in text localization (as seen in \cref{table:mllm_on_spotting}), a performance gap remains between MLLMs and \ourmodel.
-Nevertheless, enhancing the native text localization and recognition capabilities of MLLMs is crucial.
+\mypara{The Necessity of Equipping SPOT with Existing MLLMs.} While \ourmodel has already achieved high performance in visually-situated text parsing (as shown in \cref{table:textspotting}) and SPOT prompting has demonstrated notable improvements for MLLMs in text localization (as seen in \cref{table:mllm_on_spotting}), a performance gap remains between MLLMs and \ourmodel.
+Nevertheless, enhancing the native visual text parsing capabilities of MLLMs is crucial.
 Unlike directly using existing tools such as \ourmodel, enabling MLLMs to independently perform these tasks fosters a more integrated, end-to-end multimodal reasoning system, reducing external dependencies and improving overall efficiency.
 Without native text perception, the model would need to rely on external OCR tools, leading to potential delays, information loss, or hallucination.
 A text-aware MLLM, however, can directly detect and read the relevant text within the document and provide accurate answers efficiently, making it more suitable for real-world applications.
 Thus, enhancing MLLMs' text perception through SPOT prompting is only an initial step.
-Future work will explore more effective approaches to natively improve MLLMs' text localization and recognition capabilities, enabling them to perform robustly in complex, real-world multimodal tasks.
+Future work will explore more effective approaches to natively improve MLLMs' visual text parsing capabilities, enabling them to perform robustly in complex, real-world multimodal tasks.

 \mypara{Ablating SPOT Prompting Length.} We conducted ablation studies with three different lengths of SPOT prompting, referred to as normal SPOT (N-SPOT), short SPOT (S-SPOT), and long SPOT (L-SPOT), to fine-tune the MLLM.
 As shown in \cref{table:mllm_on_spotting}, we found that long SPOT prompting, which includes additional steps including detection and recognition prompting, tends to cause a slight performance degradation, likely due to increased complexity and longer inference sequences~\cite{Jin2024TheIO}.
 On the other hand, short SPOT prompting, which omits the intermediate generation of structured points sequence, results in a performance drop, highlighting the importance of intermediate reasoning steps in the SPOT framework.